DIY Career Decision Making- What Recent Research Tells Us

 Recent 2017 Meta-Analysis Research from the USA

-Whether it’s your first career choice or you are contemplating a career change, recent meta-analysis research (2017) from Indiana University in USA by Whiston, Mitts & Wright should give you confidence that seeking career support is a critical ingredient to career choice.
+Whether it’s your first choice or you are contemplating a career change, recent meta-analysis research (2017) from Indiana University in USA by Whiston, Mitts & Wright should give you confidence that seeking career support is a critical ingredient to career choice.

 At our recent May 2018 CDAA careers conference in Hobart, Professor Susan Whiston from the Department of Counselling and Educational Psychology presented her research on the critical ingredients for making effective career choices.

-Critical Ingredients when making Career Choices
+Critical Ingredients when making Career Decisions

 This type of intervention had a positive influence on a person’s career decision making self-efficacy as the person needs to make numerous career decisions over their lifespan.
 Having learnt how to do this with the career skills needed will allow a person to be able to make future career decisions.